 1. Cake Decorations

-Lemon-flavored desserts are the perfect summer night sweet snacks.
-A simple white cake and cream cheese icing recipe can be taken to the next level by using candied lemon peel to decorate the top.
+Lemon-flavored desserts are the perfect summer night sweet snacks, and the intense lemon flavor of candied lemon peel can elevate a simple white cake and cream cheese icing recipe.
+Using candied lemon peel to decorate the top adds a vibrant citrus taste that enhances the overall flavor.

 2. Sidecar Cocktail Garnish

 This delicious cocktail features a mixture of lemon juice, Cognac, and Cointreau.
-It’s typically garnished with an orange slice and sugar rim, but you can replace the orange slice with candied lemon
+While the traditional garnish is an orange slice, you can also use candied orange peel for a different twist.
+It’s typically garnished with an orange slice and sugar rim, but you can replace the orange slice with candied lemon.

 3. Lemon Meringue Pie Topping

 Your family cookouts wouldn’t be the same without the traditional lemon meringue pie.
+For a different texture, you can also use candied lemon zest by removing the pith beforehand.
 Surprise them this year by topping it with candied lemon.

 4. Lemon Scone Filling

 As you sip on your evening tea or coffee, indulge in a lemon scone.
-People add things like cranberries or raisins to their lemon scones but shake things up by tossing in some sliced candied lemon peel.
+People add things like cranberries or raisins to their lemon scones but shake things up by tossing in some sliced candied lemon peel strips.

 5. Baked Chicken Surprise

 Whether you’re experimenting with beet chips or changing up your traditional baked chicken recipe, the kitchen should be a place to have fun and experiment.
-Try throwing in some candied lemon slices with your chicken and potatoes.
+Try throwing in some candied peel with your chicken and potatoes for a sweet and tangy twist.

-To make candied lemon, gather several lemons, a bunch of water, a couple of cups of sugar, a peeler, and a pot for the stove.
-You can follow this recipe
+To make candied lemon, gather several lemons, a bunch of water, a couple of cups of granulated sugar, a peeler, and a pot for the stove.
+You can follow this recipe.

-Use the peeler to peel off vertical strips from the lemon.
-Drop these strips in a couple of cups of water in the pot and bring the pot to a boil.
+Use the peeler to peel off vertical strips from the citrus peel.
+Drop these lemon rind strips in a couple of cups of water in the pot and bring the pot to a boil.
 Once it starts to boil, drain the water from the pot, refill it again with fresh water, and bring it all to a boil again.

 Bring the water and sugar to a boil, and whisk the mixture until the sugar dissolves.
 Once it’s dissolved, pop in your slices, bring down the heat, and let it simmer until the peels are soft.